sa-tre/satre-specification/docs/source/standard.md

 | --------- | -------- |
 | Protection against data theft via physical means | Restricting access to research facilities containing computers logged into TREs can help prevent malicious actors from viewing or stealing sensitive data, for example by photographing a computer screen.
 | Physical access controls | Physical controls on access to a TRE could include surveillance systems, restricting access to locked rooms that limit entry to authorized personnel only, visitor management systems and employee training.
 | Compliance with regulatory requirements | Many regulatory frameworks, such as GDPR, emphasize the need for physical security controls to protect sensitive data.
-Compliance with these regulations often requires organizations to implement specific physical security measures to safeguard sensitive data properly.
+Compliance with these regulations often requires organisations to implement specific physical security measures to safeguard sensitive data properly.

 ## Roles